Saikat2407/OPPS-/README.md

 Multiple inheritance -> when the child class is being extended from two base class that is known as multiple inheritance.

-In multiple inheritance if one AbstractMethod.parent class **A** assign n = 3 and other AbstractMethod.parent class **B** assign n = 0, then child class **C**.n will not be able to decide which n to choose that why there is no Multiple inheritance in Java.
+In multiple inheritance if one AbstractMethod. parent class **A** assign n = 3 and other AbstractMethod.parent class **B** assign n = 0, then child class **C**.n will not be able to decide which n to choose that why there is no Multiple inheritance in Java.

 `Java doesn't suppport multiple inheritance`